 Boston Terriers, Boxers, Bulldogs, Bullmastiffs, Chow Chows, Chin, Dutch Pugs (Mopshond, Mops Hund, Carlino) English Bulldogs, English Toy Spaniels (King Charles Spaniels), French Bulldogs, Lhasa Apso, Neopolitan Mastiffs, Mastiffs, Pekinese, Pugs, Shar-Pei, Shih Tzu, Staffordshire Bull Terriers, and Tibetan Spaniels.

 KENNEL SIZE OR WEIGHT: Some aircraft are too small, or not configured to carry large kennels so another airline must be chosen, or a later flight must be selected.
 You decided to do this yourself, you got to the airport, and your pet was refused because the kennel was too small for the size/weight of the pet you have in it, so you will have to purchase a larger kennel, and accept the higher costs of flying it.
 With Petflight, you avoid this problem.

-BOOKING AGENTS book people, not pets.
+TRAVEL BOOKING AGENTS book people, not pets.
 They are renowned for providing bad information regarding any live cargo - they just don't know.